The-sunny/edtech-data-engineering-n-bot/README.md

 # Final Project

-# CanvasGPT: AI Canvas Management Assistant
+# CanvasGPT: AI Chatbot Agent for Canvas LMS

 ### Goal of the Project
 - Automate routine administrative tasks in Canvas LMS to reduce time burden